-Last week, Shell Upstream Americas Director Marvin Odum announced that they had green-lighted a massive investment in Gulf of Mexico deepwater production, specifically the Appomattox deepwater development.
+Last week, Shell Upstream Americas Director Marvin Odum announced that they had green-lighted a massive investment in Gulf of Mexico offshore drilling and deepwater production, specifically the Appomattox deepwater development.

 The hub will be Shell’s largest floating platform in the Gulf.
 In an environment of falling oil prices and shrinking capex budgets, many wondered how such a huge project could survive the funding process.